hochtr01/CS-Website/README.md

 The following steps are meant for a bash-compatible console.
 1. Navigate to your `public_html` directory
 2. Run `git clone <url>` where `<url>` is the url of this GitHub project
-3. Navigate to the cloned directory (by default it will be named `GettysburgHousingHub`)
+3. Navigate to the cloned directory (by default it will be named `CS-Website`)
 4. Run `sh setup.sh` to have the directories permissions changed for browser usage
 ## Essential command-line git commands
 Use all commands while within this GitHub project's directory.